Jodie Zhang

 The new options experience decouples the chain from trade, allowing more user flexibility.
 Users have the ability to toggle between the two views without losing input data.
 This design accommodates the range of use cases we’ve identified, which range from users who prefer to start their trade from the chain, those who want to enter trade inputs directly, or those who might want to toggle between the two views.

 One of our main goals was the reduce clicks to complete a trade.
-In the current options flow, users click on a row from the options chain, and then select their call/ put, and then fill in the ticket.
+In the existing flow, users proceed through a series of screens to fill in the ticket.
 In the new experience, users can select a bid or ask from the chain that directly cedes into the ticket, which prefills Strategy, Action, Expiration, and Strike.
 Users then only have to fill in a quantity, and a bid/ mid/ ask (we default to limit/ day/ margin).
 In a few steps, the trade is ready for Preview.